 Term life gives you coverage for a certain period, such as 10, 20 or 30 years.
 However, a term-to-perm conversion rider lets you transform your term life policy to permanent life insurance.

 Why would you want to convert from term to perm?
 Your life may have changed.
 You bought a term life insurance policy with a higher payout when you were younger and had a hefty mortgage.
 Now, maybe the kids are all out of college and you paid off your mortgage.
 You might just want a death benefit that will help with final expenses.

 This rider lets you convert your term life insurance policy without taking a medical exam.
 There’s usually a deadline to convert the policy, so make sure you transition the policy within that time period.

 5. Accelerated death benefit rider

 You can use the proceeds for anything, such as paying medical bills or living expenses.
-Even though the insurer offers the rider free, the company may charge a fee if it is exercised.
+The accelerated death benefit rider is often part of term life policies.
+It’s usually added at no cost or a small amount.
+However, the life insurance company may charge a fee if you tap into the rider.